ysoftwareab/yplatform/doc/working-with-git-new.md

 git submodule add -b master git://github.com/tobiipro/support-firecloud.git git submodule update --init --recursive

-# for a generic repository, run
+# for a generic repository, run this to scaffold
 support-firecloud/bin/repo-generic-bootstrap

-# for a Node.js repository, run
+# for a Node.js repository, run this to scaffold
 support-firecloud/bin/repo-node-bootstrap
 ```